 The Tevis trail is mostly single track often with steep cliffs off the sides, lots of horses, 100+ degree temps during the day, and letting your horse lead the way through the dark.
 I’ve had people ask me aghast why I would want to do that?!
 I chuckle.
 It’s definitely not a glamour sport.

 We love the rush of going up big mountains and technical trails, like Cougar Rock, but more importantly we love the learning that it takes to ride safe.
 Really, we’re just getting started.
-In the pics, you’ll see on the left Oman, the imported Shagya Arabian stallion, who is Tru’s granddaddy, and an international stallion test, eventing and endurance champion.
+In the pics, you’ll see on the left Oman, one of Tru’s imported Shagya Arabian grand fathers.
+Oman and Dante both won international stallion tests and eventing championships.
+Oman completed Tevis multiple times.
 On the right is Omega, an Oman son.
 His owner and rider, Karen Bish, has SW Daniel, who is Tru’s sire.
-Oman and Omega both completed Tevis on their first trys.
+Oman and Omega both completed Tevis on their first attempts.

 It will require training–our bodies, our minds, our spirits–and opening up to mentorship from riders, vets, horses–and changing to discern and follow the guidance that comes through them.
 Mostly it’s me that has to open and change.
 Tru is there as soon as I am.
 (Thankfully, the gifts of dressage trainer Clay Wright, Dr. Noel Muller of Los Caballos Equine Practice and Susannah Jones, 2019 AERC National Champion have already arrived to guide us!)
 The supreme challenge of this event–and who we will become in rising to it–is the draw, the purpose and the joy.